BookingBug/dev.bookingbug.com/docs/rest-api/service-booking.md

 - Confirmation

 ## Store Locator
-The first call you will need to make to the API is to `GET <company-_d>` to retrieve the company object.
+The first call you will need to make to the API is to `GET <company-id>` to retrieve the company object.
 This shows the parent company and a list of child companies.
 You can then use this company object to find the nearest branch/location to the location your user has entered.

 ## List Stores
 With the company object, you can display the nearest locations to the user that are available.
 The user can then choose from one of these stores.